-On June 30, 2019, Beijing imposed a wide-reaching national security law.
-Though the situation is uncertain, and the law untested, HKFP is regularly examining how it can adapt amid heightened press freedom concerns.
+In 2020, Beijing imposed a wide-reaching national security law.
+Though the situation is uncertain, HKFP is regularly examining how it can protect its reporting and adapt amid heightened press freedom concerns.

 How is HKFP reacting to the security law?

-Though the situation is unclear and the law has yet to be tested in courts, HKFP has nevertheless sought legal and business advice.
-We expect the local media will have to navigate increased bureaucratic and legal scrutiny owing to the passages in the law which make reference to the press.
+As the situation is unclear, and considering the near-weekly incidents surrounding press freedom, HKFP has sought legal and business advice and is monitoring developments daily.
+We expect the local media will have to continue navigating increased bureaucratic and legal scrutiny.